openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 #### mpf_component_api.VideoJob
 Class containing data used for detection of objects in a video file.
+Contains at most one feed-forward track.

 * Members: